Contact us for availability

 • If food that is not pre-packed (described as ‘loose food’), such as sandwiches bought from a bakery is served, then allergen information will have been provided by the retailer, this information must then be shared in the same way with parents.

-• Parents are requested not to bring food that contains nuts.
+• Parents/carers are requested not to bring food that contains (or may contain) nuts.
 Staff check packets to make sure they do not contain nuts or nut products.

 • Bulk buy is avoided where food may go out of date before use.